How Much Money Do You Tip in Thailand

-On many occasions in the Land of Smiles I’ve booked into a hotel for an overnight stay.
+On many occasions in the Land of Smiles, I’ve booked into a hotel for an overnight stay.
 Wonderful Wi and I tend to do so when we fancy a night out in Udon Thani for whatever reason.
 The scenario as we approach the hotel entrance is nearly always the same.

 We jump out the samlor with me clutching our solitary overnight sports bag.
-I tip the driver (20 baht) and we then head up the steps to the hotel doors.
+I tip the driver (20 baht), and we then head up the steps to the hotel doors.
 You can guarantee before you can push one of the doors open a bell boy has appeared out of nowhere, grabbed your bag and is stood in front of you holding the door open.
 He then ushers you to reception like the complete professional he is, check out the top photo for devotion to duty.

 I’m forced out of what I would quite plainly put down as etiquette to hand over a tip (20 baht) to someone who five minutes earlier mugged me on the hotel steps, took my hotel key when he knew it was mine and then carried my bag with sod all in it up to my room.
-To cap it all he then has the goddamn audacity to make out I don’t know how to turn on a TV and I’m clueless as to the square white thing with a door is a bloody refrigerator.
-I must admit air con systems do confuse me.
+To cap it all, he then has the goddamn audacity to make out I don’t know how to turn on a TV, and I’m clueless as to the square white thing with a door is a bloody refrigerator.
+I must admit air-con systems do confuse me.
 He must think I’ve just arrived from an Isaan village.

 I’ll quite often give a 20 baht tip to a bell boy to go over the road to the nearest 7-Eleven and buy me a packet of cigarettes.
-Many times late at night when the hotel has been quiet I’ve bought the bell boy a bottle of beer, I like to offer rather than be backed into a corner with no way out.
-If I’m loaded up with suitcases and bags then I can fully understand their purpose and intent.
+Many times late at night when the hotel has been quiet I’ve bought the bell boy a bottle of beer, I like to offer rather than get backed into a corner with no way out.
+If I’m loaded up with suitcases and bags, then I can fully understand their purpose and intent.

-Once again as with the hotel bell boys, staff wages in Thai restaurants are not overly high and the employees rely heavily on the goodwill of their customers to boost their income in the form of tips.
+Once again, as with the hotel bell boys, staff wages in Thai restaurants are not overly high, and the employees rely heavily on the goodwill of their customers to boost their income in the form of tips.

-As an ex pat or tourist I’d like to know about your tipping habits in the Land of Smiles.
-Are you generous to a fault or do you see generosity as a weakness which places others under undue pressure to do the same.
-If you have any views on tipping in Thailand then please drop them in the comments box below.
+As an expat or tourist, I’d like to know about your tipping habits in the Land of Smiles.
+Are you generous to a fault, or do you see generosity as a weakness which places others under undue pressure to do the same?
+If you have any views on tipping in Thailand, then please drop them in the comments box below.